c0c0n3/kitt4sme/arch/fw-middleware/data.md

 to translate data coming from external systems into a common format that the rest of the platform components know how to handle, namely the NGSI data format.
-It should also be noted that the NGSI specification is a widely adopted open source standard.
+It should also be noted that the NGSI specification is a widely adopted open-source standard.
 Therefore, the KITT4SME platform will be interoperable with any external Web service capable of understanding the NGSI data format.
 Furthermore, data sets originating from different NGSI sites can be combined in a multi-site distributed system using the